-January 2021
+January 2024

-About the EECCOA Challenge: This challenge provides students the opportunity to research, design and implement sustainability project proposals to reduce their home's utility costs as well as their environmental footprint.
-This document was created with the intention to help students or teams develop and potentially implement projects focusing on reducing the water usage at your home.
+About the EECCOA Challenge: This challenge provides students the opportunity to research, design and implement sustainability project proposals to reduce their school's utilities costs as well as the school's environmental footprint.
+This document was created with the intention to help students' teams develop and potentially implement projects focusing on reducing the water usage at your home.
 We hope you are up for the challenge!

-The MERITO Foundation, sponsors, and partners will award cash or in kind prizes to the students authors of the best 3 projects for each tier (energy efficiency, water conservation, waste reduction, or outreach regarding ocean acidification) in the Spring of 2021, and might include funds, gifts, or additional support to help with the implementation of the most cost-effective project proposals.
+The MERITO Foundation, sponsors and partners will award cash or in kind prizes to the students authors of the best 3 projects for each tier (energy efficiency, water conservation, waste reduction, or outreach regarding the Matilija Dam removal) in the spring of 2024, and will match funds to participating schools for part of the implementation costs of the most cost-effective project proposals.

-This project builder workbook is for the WATER CONSERVATION tier: To design and propose a tangible method to reduce water use of your home.
+This project builder workbook is for WATER CONSERVATION tier: To design and propose a tangible method to reduce water use of your home.